 The story of Prince Philip’s ingenious plan to hoax the German Bombers first emerged in 2003, when Harry Hargreaves, a Royal Navy veteran who was aboard HMS Wallace that night, approached the BBC’s “Peoples War” website and offered his experience.
 Speaking to the Observer, Hargreaves describes how Prince Philip potentially saved his life.

 “Prince Philip saved our lives that night.
 I suppose there might have been a few survivors, but certainly the ship would have been sunk.
 He was always very courageous and resourceful and thought very quickly.
 You would say to yourself ‘What the hell are we going to do now?’ and Philip would come up with something.”

-Prince Phillip has worked tirelessly in public office to promote the interests of almost 800 different charities and to raise awareness around conditions such as heart disease and muscular dystrophy.
-Perhaps, though, Prince Phillip is better remembered for his contribution to the Duke Of Edinburgh Award Scheme.
-Founded in 1956 by Prince Phillip, Lord Hunt, and Kurt Hahn, the award was targeted towards boys aged between 14 and 17-years-old.
+Prince Philip has worked tirelessly in public office to promote the interests of almost 800 different charities and to raise awareness around conditions such as heart disease and muscular dystrophy.
+Perhaps, though, Prince Philip is better remembered for his contribution to the Duke Of Edinburgh Award Scheme.
+Founded in 1956 by Prince Philip, Lord Hunt, and Kurt Hahn, the award was targeted towards boys aged between 14 and 17-years-old.
 In post-war Britain, there was a growing concern in relation to the lack of constructive activities available to boys between leaving school at 14-years-old, and then being conscripted into National Service at 18-years-old.
 The Duke Of Edinburgh Award Scheme became a roaring success, and within two years, due to popular demand, the scheme was extended to girls.

 Although originally intended to provide constructive activities for young people and to foster a sense of social responsibility among that age group, the award scheme also assisted many young people from disadvantaged backgrounds.